kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 ### Version Skew Strategy

-- mcs-controller <-> MCS CRD versions: The mcs-controller must support the installed version of the `ServiceExport` and `ServiceImport` CRDs.
+- mcs-controller component <-> MCS CRD versions: The mcs-controller component must support the installed version of the `ServiceExport` and `ServiceImport` CRDs.
 Backwards compatibility will be maintained in accordance with the [deprecation policy](https://kubernetes.io/docs/reference/using-api/deprecation-policy/).
-- DNS provider <-> MCS DNS spec: The DNS provider must support the version of the MCS DNS specification corresponding to the deployed MCS CRDs.
+- MCS DNS component <-> MCS DNS spec: The MCS DNS component must conform to the multicluster DNS specification as defined in this KEP's [specification.md](specification.md).
 <!--
 If applicable, how will the component handle version skew with other components?
 What are the guarantees?
 Make sure this is in the test plan.